-The following table shows the per share and total underwriting discounts and commissions (sales load) to be paid to the underwriters by us.
+The following table shows the per share and total underwriting discounts and commissions (sales load) to be paid to the underwriters.
 Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase 750,000 additional shares.
-In addition, the Investment Adviser has agreed to bear \$ , or \$ per share, of the underwriting discounts and commissions (sales load) in this offering, which is also reflected in the following table and will not be subject to reimbursement by us.
+The Investment Adviser has agreed to bear all of the underwriting discounts and commissions (sales load) in this offering, which is reflected in the following table and will not be subject to reimbursement by us.